 There is no application fee or escrow waiver fee, and their origination fee can be as low as $995.

 Now, on to their loans.
 You can get a loan anywhere from $1,000 to $50,000 with rates as low as 12.15%.
 All of their personal loans are unsecured, meaning you don’t have to put up any collateral.

 I can’t review a bank or credit union without including an investing section.
 Investing is not their main focus, but they do have a couple of products to be aware of.

-They have a low minimum deposit certifications, starting at $1,000 and larger certificates starting at $25,000.
+They have a low minimum deposit certification, starting at $1,000, and larger certificates starting at $25,000.
 Their rates go as high as 2.30%, and dividends are compounded every month.